broadcastt/broadcastt-laravel-http/README.md

 >
 > Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.

-This library is compatible with Laravel 5.x
+This library is compatible with Laravel 5.5+

 This is an HTTP library for Laravel.
 If you are looking for a client library or a different server library please check out our [list of libraries](https://broadcastt.xyz/docs/libraries).

-For tutorials and more in-depth documentation, visit our [official site](https://broadcastt.xyz/).
+For tutorials and more in-depth documentation, visit the [official site](https://broadcastt.xyz/).

 ## Documentation